-- (1) A person who wishes to obtain an order to locate and detain a child under subsection 29(1) of the Children and Family Services Act may file an ex parte application in chambers. - (2) A person who wishes to obtain an order to locate and detain a child must do both of the following: - (a) request a court officer, or a judge, to set a date for the hearing of the application; - (b) file an affidavit that establishes the ground for the order, including evidence demonstrating that the child ha withdrawn from the care and control of the child's parent, guardian, or agency without consent and evidence establishing reasonable and probable grounds for believing that the child's health or safety may be at risk. - (3) The locate and detain order may be in Form 60A.28.
+- (1) A person who wishes to obtain an order to locate and detain a child under subsection 29(1) of the Children and Family Services Act may file an ex parte application in chambers. - (2) A person who wishes to obtain an order to locate and detain a child must do both of the following: - (a) request a court officer, or a judge, to set a date for the hearing of the application; - (b) file an affidavit that establishes the grounds for the order, including evidence demonstrating that the child has withdrawn from the care and control of the child's parent, guardian, or agency without consent and evidence establishing reasonable and probable grounds for believing that the child's health or safety may be at risk. - (3) A judge may direct that an affidavit filed in support of an application by a parent or guardian to locate and detain a child, the order, and any other relevant information, be provided to an agency. - (4) The locate and detain order may be in Form 60A.28.